Updated: June 2, 2022

 The HR and honeymoon analogies: We like to be wooed

-Think about onboarding from an HR perspective: when we bring on new employees, there is an orientation process.
-They only know so much about your company that they’ve probably researched on their own or gleaned through the interview process.
+In short, think about onboarding from an HR perspective: when we bring on new employees, there is an orientation process.
+They only know so much about your organization that they’ve probably researched or gleaned through the interview process.
 If there is not a set, solidified orientation process (many meetings with key individuals in the company, training on how to do certain things, review of the employee handbook and procedures, etc.) then your employees get frustrated and start to disengage right away.
 You lose them a lot faster than you lose employees who you have time to adequately orient and train.

 Your new members are the exact same.